HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 Here it should be 14 - the length of the string `Hello, world!` plus the newline (`\n`) character wrotten to the terminal.

 Because the expression appeared as the content of the `hvml` element, the result of this expression will be recorded as the result of executing the `hvml` element.
-And because the `hvml` element is the root element, the result of executing the `hvml` element will become the result of the whole HVML program.
+And because the `hvml` element is the root element, the executed result of the `hvml` element will become the result of the whole HVML program.
-Therefore, `purc` gives the executing result of the HVML program: `14UL`.
+Therefore, `purc` gives the executed result of the HVML program: `14UL`.

 We call the returned value of an expression as `the evaluated result`.

 In HVML, you can use syntax like [JSON] to define a simple data like undefined, null, a boolean, a number, a string, or a container like an array or an object, and you can use the expressions when defining a string or a container.
-We enhanced the syntax of JSON to support more data type, such as long integers, unsigned long integers, long double numbers, and so on.
+We enhanced the syntax of JSON to support more data types, such as long integers, unsigned long integers, long double numbers, and so on.
-Therefore, We refer to them collectively as EJSON expressions.
+Whether it is an ordinary JSON or an EJSON expression, we refer to them collectively as EJSON expressions.
 Here are some examples:

 - A single-quoted string: 'This is a literal text, $SYS.locale will not be evaluated.'